 Climate change is a global risk multiplier that drives instability, exacerbating pre-existing tensions and patterns of marginalization.
 Extreme weather events, food and water insecurity, and natural resource degradation, heighten risks of displacement and conflict, especially in fragile settings.
-Women and youth play a critical role in addressing the climate crisis and the darkening security horizon.
-This event discusses the gender-climate-security “triple nexus” as a framework to advance transformative approaches to environmental cooperation, adaptation, and peacebuilding in climate-impacted settings.
-The event will feature success stories from women rising to confront the climate crisis and best practices that can be replicated and scaled.
+Women and youth play a critical role in addressing climate crisis and the darkening security horizon.
+This event discusses the gender-climate security 'triple nexus' as a framework to advance transformative approaches to environmental cooperation, adaptation, and peace building in climate-impacted settings.
+The event features success stories from women rising to confront climate crisis and best practices that can be replicated and scaled.

 Peace and Security (GIWPS) & Emirates Center for Strategic Studies and Research (ECSSR)